chocolateboy/Object-Extend/README.md

 in Ruby.
 Object methods are added to an object-specific shim class (known as an `eigenclass`), which extends the object's original class.
 The original class is left unchanged.

-### EXPORT
+### EXPORTS

 #### extend

-`extend` takes an object and a hash or hashref of method names and method values (coderefs) and adds the methods to the object's eigenclass.
-The object is then blessed into the eigenclass and returned.
+`extend` takes an object and a hash or hashref of method names and method values (coderefs) and adds the methods to the object's shim class.
+The object is then blessed into this class and returned.

 It can be used in standalone statements: